Nebivolol 5 mg tablets

 Breast-feeding

-Animal studies have shown that nebivolol is excreted in milk.
-It is not known whether this drug is excreted in human breast milk.
+Animal studies have shown that nebivolol is excreted in breast milk.
+It is not known whether this drug is excreted in human milk.
 Most beta-blockers, particularly lipophilic compounds like nebivolol and its active metabolites, pass into breast milk although to a variable extent.
-Therefore, breastfeeding is not recommended during administration of nebivolol.
+A risk to the newborns/infants cannot be excluded.
+Therefore, mothers receiving nebivolol should not breastfeed.

 Fertility